 Lynette has bred or co-bred 30 plus Best in Show dogs, Multitude of Top Brood Bitches and Stud Dogs, a multitude of Specialty Winners and Group placers.
 Currently breeder or Co-breeder of 360 champions world wide.

 Maintaining a small kennel of quality dogs and Co-owning with friends Maria George of Mishkas, Ann Cozzi, Crystal Benson, Ken Granacki of Snowater, Marge Good Enough of Cot'nPic'n & Judi Elford, Vanderbilt.The Polar Mist line has become one of the top producing kennels of quality Samoyeds in the world.

 She has also judged the first National Specialty show in China as well as Specialty shows in New Zealand and Australia, National Specialty in Indonesia.
 Besides the show ring, Lynette enjoys hiking, horseback riding, and skijoring with her dogs.
-Polar Mist Kennel is located on 20 acres in beautiful Central Oregon, and winters in Arizona with horses and dogs.
+Polar Mist Kennel is located on 20 acres in beautiful Central Oregon.